Covariant Bimodules Over Monoidal Hom-Hopf Algebras: Introduction

 Hom-type algebras have been introduced in the form of Hom-Lie algebras in \cite{HartwigLarssonSilvestrov}, where the Jacobi identity were twisted along a linear endomorphism.
 This Hom-type generalization of algebras appeared as a part of the study of discretizations and deformations of vector fields and differential calculi (see \cite{AmmarMakhlouf,Hu,LarssonSilvestrov,LarssonSilvestrov1,LarssonSilvestrov2,Liu,RichardSilvestrov}) regarding the effort to deform the Witt and the Virasoro algebras.
 In the meantime, Hom-associative algebras have been introduced in \cite{MakhloufSilvestrov} to give rise to a Hom-Lie algebra using the commutator bracket.
 Other Hom-type structures such as Hom-coalgebras, Hom-bialgebras, Hom-Hopf algebras and their properties have been considered in \cite{MakhloufSilvestrov1,MakhloufSilvestrov2,Yau}.
 Definitions of Hom-bialgebra and Hom-Hopf algebra proposed in \cite{MakhloufSilvestrov2} contain two different endomorphisms governing the Hom-associativity and Hom-coassociativity, and in \cite{Yau} the two endomorphisms are the same to twist both associativity and coassociativity.
 One of the main approaches to provide a Hom-type generalization of algebras is the so-called \emph{twisting principle} which has been first suggested in \cite{Yau1}.
 It has since then been used to construct Hom-type objects and related algebraic structures from the classical ones and appropriate endomorphisms; for instance see \cite{AmmarMakhlouf,FregierGohr,Gohr,MakhloufPanaite,Yau2,Yau3,Yau4,Yau5}.
 Another important approach has been developed in a framework of tensor categories in \cite{CaenepeelGoyvaerts}, where the authors constructed a symmetric monoidal category $\mathcal{\widetilde{H}(C)}$ for a monoidal category $\mathcal{C}$ such that the associativity constraints are non-trivial by comprising automorphisms and their inverses of the related objects.
 By putting $\mathcal{C}=\mathcal{M}_k$, the category of modules over a commutative ring $k$, the algebras, coalgebras, bialgebras, Hopf and Lie algebras in $\widetilde{\mathcal{H}}(\mathcal{M}_k)$ match up with their Hom-type counterparts with slight variations.
 These are called \emph{monoidal} Hom-algebras, Hom-coalgebras, etc. In Section 3 of \cite{CaenepeelGoyvaerts} a generalization of the fundamental theorem of Hopf modules has also been given in the Hom-setting.

-In the present paper we extend the fundamental theorem of Hom-Hopf modules to a (pre-)braided monoidal equivalence between the category $^{H}_{H}\widetilde{\mathcal{H}}(\mathcal{M}_k)_H^H$ of bicovariant Hom-bimodules and the category $\widetilde{\mathcal{H}}(\mathcal{YD})^{H}_H$ of right-right Yetter-Drinfel'd Hom-modules over a monoidal Hom-Hopf algebra $(H,\alpha)$, where we equip the category $^{H}_{H}\widetilde{\mathcal{H}}(\mathcal{M}_k)_H^H$ with the tensor product over $H$, which is defined by a coequalizer modified by the related automorphisms and their inverses, and the category $\widetilde{\mathcal{H}}(\mathcal{YD})^{H}_H$ with the tensor product over a commutative ring $k$ with diagonal action and codiagonal coaction.
-In the meanwhile, we generalize the structure theory of covariant bimodules to the Hom-setting, and by considering the connection between bicovariant bimodules and Yetter-Drinfel'd modules over a Hopf algebra in the Hom-context we propose the notion of Yetter-Drinfeld'd Hom-modules.
+In the present paper we extend the fundamental theorem of Hom-Hopf modules to a (pre-)braided monoidal equivalence between the category $^{H}_{H}\widetilde{\mathcal{H}}(\mathcal{M}_k)_H^H$ of bicovariant Hom-bimodules and the category $\widetilde{\mathcal{H}}(\mathcal{YD})^{H}_H$ of right-right Hom-Yetter-Drinfel'd modules over a monoidal Hom-Hopf algebra $(H,\alpha)$, where we equip the category $^{H}_{H}\widetilde{\mathcal{H}}(\mathcal{M}_k)_H^H$ with the tensor product over $H$, which is defined by a coequalizer modified by the related automorphisms and their inverses, and the category $\widetilde{\mathcal{H}}(\mathcal{YD})^{H}_H$ with the tensor product over a commutative ring $k$ with diagonal action and codiagonal coaction.
+In the meanwhile, we generalize the structure theory of covariant bimodules to the Hom-setting, and by considering the connection between bicovariant bimodules and Yetter-Drinfel'd modules over a Hopf algebra in the Hom-context we propose the notion of Hom-Yetter-Drinfeld'd modules.
 Below one sees how the rest of the paper proceeds.